microsoft/MLFlow.NET/README.md

 MLFlow.NET is a .NET Standard 2.0 based wrapper for the REST based [MLFlow](https://mlflow.org/) server API .
 The SDK package allows you to call the MLFlow server API from .NET apps.
 A sample use case is writing a .NET Core app that validates a machine learning model or API and stores the result in MLFlow.

+MLFlow.NET is a work in progress - please provide feedback via the issues tab.

 ## Prerequisite

 You need .Net core 2.2, you can download it from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)